FullLoRA: Efficiently Boosting the Robustness of Pretrained Vision Transformers: Experiment

-\textbf{Details.} In our experiments, finetuning on all datasets is conducted over 40 epochs, with the learning rate being scaled down by a factor of 0.1 after the 35-th and 38-th epochs.
+In our experiments, finetuning on all datasets is conducted over 40 epochs, with the learning rate being scaled down by a factor of 0.1 after the 35-th and 38-th epochs.
 In default, we employ standard adversarial training with a PGD-10 attack as our baseline method.
+In our adversarial training, we exclusively use adversarial examples and does not utilize clean images.
 The SGD optimizer~\cite{robbins1951stochastic} is utilized for the training process.
-The learning rate settings vary depending on the finetuning method employed: for fully finetuned models and Aurora~\cite{wang2023parameter}, a learning rate of 0.1 is used; for LoRA~\cite{hu2022lora} and our FullLoRA-AT, the learning rate is set to 5; for UniPELT~\cite{mao2022unipelt}, the learning rate is 0.5; and for the remaining methods, a learning rate of 1 is applied.
-In the case of LoRA and FullLoRA-AT, considering the trade-off between model performance and training efficiency, we set the rank $r$ to 32 by default.
-The experiments are carried out on a single NVIDIA GeForce RTX 3090.
-For CIFAR10 and CIFAR100 datasets, the batch size is set to 512, and for Imagenette, the batch size is 64.
+The learning rate settings vary depending on the finetuning method employed: for fully finetuned models and Aurora~\cite{wang2023parameter}, a learning rate of 0.1 is used; for LoRA~\cite{hu2022lora} and our FullLoRA, the learning rate is set to 5; for UniPELT~\cite{mao2022unipelt}, the learning rate is 0.5; and for the remaining methods, a learning rate of 1 is applied.
+In the case of LoRA and FullLoRA, considering the trade-off between model performance and training efficiency, we set the rank $r$ to 32 by default.
+The experiments are carried out on a single NVIDIA GeForce RTX 3090 except ImageNet, which is conducted on four NVIDIA GeForce RTX 3090.
+In order to ensure the stability and persuasiveness of the experiment, we re-conduct most experiments in our proposed FullLoRA method five times, and show the mean and standard deviation of experimental results.